lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 in the D1 – D3 barracks or the UXA-B1 zone (Maratons): \* Open the
 control panel for the Hazemeyer TDM low-voltage switchboards:
 ``/group/online/ecs/Shortcuts316/INF/INFDAI1/INFDAI1_UI_lbRackTDMStatus.sh``
-\* Click on “Rearm after DSS cut” (removes the DSS interlock). \* Click on “Turn on”. \* If the first attempt to switch on fails, contact the DSS piquet. \* Inform the subdetector piquets that they can switch their equipment (LV/HV supplies) on. \* For a detailed description of the procedure, see `EDMS document
+\* Click on "Rearm after DSS cut" (removes the DSS interlock). \* Click on "Turn on". \* If the first attempt to switch on fails, contact the DSS piquet. \* Inform the subdetector piquets that they can switch their equipment (LV/HV supplies) on. \* For a detailed description of the procedure, see `EDMS document